alexeysirenko/prjctr-18-algorithms-and-data-structures/README.md

 ### Figure out when Counting Sort doesn’t perform

-Counting sort is memory-inefficient when difference between min and max value is much larger than number of elements
+Counting sort is memory-inefficient when difference between min and max value (K) is much larger than number of elements (N)

 ![red-black-tree performance](counting_sort_performance.png)